Seeking legal advice

 In some circumstances, you may be exempt from paying court fees, for example, if you are a concession holder.
 You will need to apply to the Court for the exemption, using the Application for Exemption from Paying Court Fees – General.
 You can also apply for an exemption if paying court fees would cause you financial hardship, by filing the Application for Exemption from paying Court fees or reduction – Financial Hardship.

-After your application has been filed, you must serve the application and the supporting statement of claim or points of claim or Affidavit - General federal law and migration on the respondent.
+After your application has been filed, you must 'serve' the application and the supporting statement of claim or points of claim or Affidavit - General federal law and migration on the respondent.
+This means you must make sure that the respondent receives the filed documents.
+At the hearing, the judge will often ask for evidence that you have served the documents.